dreamcatcher-tech/network/ideas/Interpulse/CRM/Testing full customer size.md

 Schedules component needs to do calculations of what sectors appear on what day.

 ## Manifest generation
-Pick todays date, and generate some manifests for some past and future dates, to test how the scheduling component handles having no manifest saved
+Pick todays date, and generate some manifests for some past and future dates, to test how the scheduling component handles having no manifest saved.
+To get there, we need to generate sector membership for customer locations, generate some products but start with every cycle being a collection first,

+## PIP triggers
+1. When a location changes its gps, it removes itself from the currently assigned sector, and finds its new sector location.
+2. When sector geometry changes, all sectors recompute for all customers.

+This means there is a full computation mode, and a single computation mode.
+We can start with the full computation, and redo this whenever any customer changes.

 - [x] Schedule showing sectors on date
+- [ ] Customers on the map
+- [ ] PIP integration
 - [ ] Routing page
-- [ ] PIP integration
+- [ ] Generate fake product data for customers
 - [ ] Datum edit and readonly buttons
 - [ ] Datum sorter integration
 - [ ] Click geometry to select sector
-- [ ] Customers on the map
 - [ ] Schedule adding and removing manifests
 - [ ] Schedule showing created manifests
 - [ ] Routing `cd` into sectors